The Haunting (1999 film): Development

+Casting

+The casting of Liam Neeson, Lili Taylor, and Catherine Zeta-Jones in the lead roles was announced in September 1998, with Neeson portraying Dr. Marrow, Taylor portraying Nell Vance, and Zeta-Jones portraying Theodora.
+Owen Wilson was cast as Luke Sanderson, the third subject of Marrow's study.
+Bruce Dern and Marian Seldes were cast as Mr. and Mrs. Dudley, the eccentric and superstitious caretakers of Hill House, respectively.

 Filming

 The Great Hall of Harlaxton Manor, which was used as Hill House's games room.

+Principal photography began on November 30, 1998.
+Cinematographer Caleb Deschanel was originally hired to shoot the film, but left over creative differences one week into filming.
+He was replaced by Karl Walter Lindenlaub.
+VistaVision cameras were used extensively during the filming process.

-Principal photography began on November 30, 1998, and ended on April 9, 1999.
-Harlaxton Manor, in England, was used as the exterior of Hill House while its Great Hall served as the games room scene where Marrow comforts Nell after seeing the bloodied "Welcome Home Eleanor" writing and where Nell reveals of Hugh Crain's crimes, with the kitchen and pantry scenes done at Belvoir Castle.
-Spielberg stayed at Stapleford Park Hotel, the actors were at Belton Woods Hotel, north of Grantham, and the film crew were at the Swallow Hotel on the A607 junction on the bypass, and the Olde Barn Hotel in Marston, Lincolnshire.
+Harlaxton Manor in Lincolnshire, England, was used as the exterior of Hill House while its Great Hall served as the games room scene where Marrow comforts Nell after seeing the bloodied "Welcome Home Eleanor" writing and where Nell reveals Hugh Crain's crimes.
+The kitchen and pantry scenes were filmed inside Belvoir Castle.

 The majority of the interior sets were built inside the dome-shaped hangar that once housed Hughes H-4 Hercules, near the permanently docked steamship, in Long Beach, California.
 The handcrafted interior sets cost an estimated $8–10 million to construct, and were designed by Argentine production designer Eugenio Zanetti.

-The film was burdened by reshoots, in part because cinematographer Caleb Deschanel left over creative differences one week into filming.
-The studio also demanded a new ending be shot, which was completed in June 1999.
+De Bont recalled that Zanetti "was an unusual choice for a horror movie, but I thought of this more as an opera.
+I wanted the set to be as much a character as the lead actors, so I needed someone who had done something like that.
+My research led me to Eugenio, I explained to him what I was looking for and the set he came up with was absolutely spectacular."
+De Bont cited the film The Innocents (1961) as an inspiration for the film's appearance and cinematography.